 Arranging a funeral can be a stressful process at a difficult time.
-Here is a step-by-step guide to help you through making funeral arrangements for a loved one.
+Here is a step-by-step guide to help you know where to start with funeral planing and making funeral arrangements for a loved one.

 Choose a Funeral Director